logo-autism

 How to Prepare a Child with Autism for a Visit to the Dentist

 The visit to the dentist can be challenging and stressful for many children, both neurotypical and neurodivergent, as well as for their parents.
 The sensory and social aspects of a dental visit can be overwhelming for children with Autism Spectrum Disorder (ASD).
 However, with the right strategies and preparation, the experience can be made more comfortable and less stressful for both the child and their parents.
-Let’s discuss some effective strategies for preparing a child with ASD for a visit to the dentist:
+Let’s discuss how to prepare a child with autism for a visit to the dentist:

 Visual Supports